Hi,

 Hiring

 Yesterday, the excellent speaker Veronika Ilina saved the weakening ex-speaker Alexander (me) at a meetup about hiring, onboarding and offboarding.
 A bit about hiring today. it’s not very difficult to make some weird stuff in hiring from my experience.
 Looking for one position, realize “something is not right” and start looking for another.
 Opening, changing requirements, closing positions without hiring.
 Yes, It is costly to hire!
 The time of the hiring manager and the recruiter, if any, and the time of the rest of the team in the interview.
+More stages are longer and more expensive.
+Onboarding is 1-3 months.
+Another plus one person on the communication map.
+Since it’s costly to hire, let’s optimize everything we can reach to make cheaper.
+So we’ve checked the direction and the strategy.

 Read more